Current, In Development and Future

 Drawing on the Fukushima nuclear power plant meltdown in Japan and pop culture icon Godzilla, The Man from Fukushima will be a quirky, funny, otherworldly but deeply poignant and universal story that explores the themes of identity, loss, family, relationship with homeland and the stories we tell ourselves to make sense of the world.
 The show will unfold employing Kazukos trademark performance style of funny but poignant storytelling, coupled with lo-fi multi media projections, object animation and live music and song.

 The Man from Fukushima has been in development since 2013; having commenced its journey as a short film it has progressed to become a new theatre show, in development in London at Camden Peoples Theatre and The Albany.
-The show will be developed throughout 2014 for premiere in 2015 and touring across the UK and internationally from 2015.

 Created by Kazuko Hohki